windshetty/mcp-labs/README.md

 # 🧠 OpenAI MCP BMI Tool – Client & Server Demo

+Project is forked from zahere-dev/mcp-labs

-This project demonstrates how to build a simple MCP (Model Context Protocol) client and server using OpenAI's `openai` Python SDK and the `mcp` package.
+This project demonstrates how to build a simple MCP (Model Context Protocol) client and server using `ollama` with `llama3.2` model Python SDK and the `mcp` package.
 We expose a BMI calculator tool via the server and use an LLM-powered client to discover and invoke the tool based on natural language queries.

 ---

 ## 📽️ Demo Video
-Watch the full tutorial: **[How to Build an OpenAI MCP Client and Server](#)**
+Watch the full original tutorial (does not contain the changes related to Ollama and streamable HTTP): **[How to Build an OpenAI MCP Client and Server](#)**
 _(https://www.youtube.com/watch?v=hMHYhRcd_Uo)_

 ---